PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 def train(args, model, device, train_loader, optimizer, epoch):
 ```

-Next, download the data and submit the job:
+Next, download the data while on the login node since the compute nodes do not have internet access:

 ```bash
 $ cd multi_gpu_training/01_single_gpu